reteps/reteps.github.io/blog/launch/index.md

 ## Time Machine

-I added a basic time machine feature hidden in the footer of my site (<SkipBackIcon class="inline" />).
+I added a basic time machine feature hidden in the footer of my site.
 I embed my old sites as iframes, and dynamically fetch all directories with a small function:

 ```js
 export const fetchTimeMachineYears = () => {